MarcGrol/microgen/README.md

 ### Results-service
 Responsible for calculating and presenting results and scores (4,32,33,34,41)

+### Collector-service
+Non functional service that keeps track of everything that has happened.
+(5)

 ## Concept
 An "application" consists of the following concepts: